Multiplier bootstrap of tail copulas with applications: Multiplier bootstrap approximation

-Because in most cases of practical interest there will be no information about the marginals one cannot use Theorem \ref{theo:atildem} in many statistical applications.
-We will now develop two consistent bootstrap approximation for the limiting distribution of the process \eqref{t5ss} which do not require knowledge of the marginals.
-Intuitively, it is natural to replace the unknown marginal distributions in \eqref{lamtil} by their empirical counterparts, that is
+Because in most cases of practical interest there will be no information about the marginals, Theorem~\ref{theo:atildem} cannot be used in many statistical applications.
+We have developed two consistent bootstrap approximation for the limiting distribution of the process \eqref{t5ss} that do not require knowledge of the marginals.
+Intuitively, it is natural to replace the unknown marginal distributions in \eqref{lamtil} by their empirical counterparts, that is,

 which yields the process